by Annie Thoe, Feldenkrais® Practitioner & Assistant Feldenkrais® Trainer

 Be careful to listen to move where their feet allow and avoid forcing their foot to stretch.
 This is a delicate process of listening to where their body has an opening for movement.
 Often the toes are curled and stiff or the opposite— flaccid.
 Keep looking for the bone contact with the board and sense even with a light pressure how the bones press into each other all the way up the leg into the hip.
 Be sure to rest even between each exploration for at least 10 seconds and often 20-30 seconds.
 Compare how this foot feels to the other after you finish one foot.

-Working with a ball:
+Working with a ball and rock:

 Slowly roll a small ball from each finger up the hand in stages with rest periods as was done with the clipboard.
 Until the ball can roll up the arm to connect the hand to the collarbone, and also to connect the hand to the chin (for hand coordination of feeding and grooming later on…).